hazelcast/hazelcast-python-client/docs/getting_started.rst

 ``CLASSPATH``.

 Note that if you are adding an ``IdentifiedDataSerializable`` or a ``Portable`` class, you need to add its factory too.
-Then, you should configure the factory in the ``hazelcast.xml`` configuration file.
+Then you should configure the factory in the ``hazelcast.xml`` configuration file.
 This file resides in the ``bin`` directory where you extracted the ``hazelcast-<version>.zip`` (or ``tar``).